"Next time you go undercover

 "I knew if I waited long

-enough the Virtual Boy
+enough the Virtual Boy would come back."

 As with the comic book, Barbara (Dina Meyer) uses a female colleague as her eyes and ears (and legs and fists) to operate beyond the confines of her secret lair inside an incredibly suspicious looking clock tower.
 While Black Canary is the proxy for Oracle on paper, in the flesh the Huntress (Ashley Scott) provides the footwork.
 And this isn't your daddy's (or if you remember Earth-2, granddaddy's) Huntress.
 She's a metahuman (superpowered for those of you who don't read DC books) with talents she apparently inherited from her mother, including being able to see in the dark, super speed, and the ability to jump tallish building in a few bounds.
 She also seems to have an odd mental block when it comes to having a secret identity.
 Her entire disguise consists of putting on something from the classier end of the Fredericks of Hollywood catalog.
 Then if she happens to meet anyone she knows, she tells them she's going out clubbing.
 It's enough to make us nostalgic for Superman's glasses.